-I went back to Khartoum to do some emergency substitute work.
+In a surprise twist, I went back to Khartoum to do some emergency substitute work.
 The day I arrived, Tina had a Halloween/birthday party, so I got to be a surprise guest!
-It was a great re-introduction to Continue reading “Back in Khartoum- Oct-Dec 2011”
+It was a great reunion with my Khartoum colleagues and friends.

-Last week we went to the mausoleum in Omdurman (the city just next to the capital, Khartoum) that houses the resting place of Hamad Al Nil, a 19th century Sufi Muslim leader.
+Last week we went to the mausoleum in Omdurman (which is on the other side of the Nile River from Khartoum) that houses the resting place of Hamad Al Nil, a 19th century Sufi Muslim leader.
 Every Friday night at his resting place, crowds of Sudanese pilgrims gather and make their sunset prayers.
 Women often pray to the ascetic leader’s bones and pray for a blessing, especially to cure illness.

 In addition to the women that visit the mausoleum to pray, a sect of Sufist Muslims (males only) gather to chant and beat their drums in a type of ritualistic worship.
 Sufism is a form of Islam that believes in purifying the soul to find inner peace.
 One way they purify their souls is to chant until they reach a physical ecstasy and they begin to dance and whirl around the circle, often on one foot.
 While most Sudanese men wear white robes on Sundays, the Sufists are easy to find because they tend to wear green and red robes.
 Some of the members of the sect are called simply “the poor”, and they spend their whole lives on the compound of the tomb of Al Nil, owning no possessions but the clothes on their backs, which are a colorful combination of patchwork cloths.

 At the end of the ceremony, an elder walks around the circle with burning incense, a mixture of frankincense and gum arabic, and blesses the chanters and the crowds that gather.
-On the week that we went, there were about 300 Sudanese gathered, and perhasp 30 westerners who had heard of the ritual and went to watch.
+On the week that we went, there were about 300 Sudanese gathered, and perhaps 30 western visitors who had heard of the ritual and went to watch.